SaiSindhuja197/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 1. Search for and then select **Microsoft Entra ID Privileged Identity Management.**

-2. In the Privileged Identity Management page, in the left navigation, select **Microsoft Entra ID roles.**
+2. In the Privileged Identity Management page, in the left navigation, select **Microsoft Entra roles.**

 3. On the Quick start page, in the left navigation, under Manage select **Roles (1)**.